Tiki Barber

-He is the identical twin brother of former Tampa Bay Buccaneers cornerback and safety Ronde Barber.
+He is the identical twin brother of NFL Hall of Famer Ronde Barber, a former Tampa Bay Buccaneers cornerback and safety.

 College career

 Barber attended the University of Virginia on an academic scholarship to major in commerce.
-While he maintained his focus on his studies, Barber also became an accomplished college athlete; he broke the University of Virginia's long jump record on his first jump, and put the University of Virginia's football program back on the map.
+Barber became an accomplished college athlete; he broke the University of Virginia's long jump record on his first jump, and put the University of Virginia's football program back on the map.

 Barber rushed for almost 1,400 yards in his junior season, helping lead the Cavaliers to a share of the ACC title.

 During his senior year, he rushed for over 1,300 yards and was named ACC Player of the Year.

 Barber finished his college career with 651 carries for 3,389 yards and 31 touchdowns, and 64 receptions for 602 yards with two touchdowns.

-During Barber’s time at UVa, he was a member of the IMP Society, one of the University’s secret societies.
+During Barber's time at UVa, he was a member of the IMP Society, one of the university's secret societies.